ANTARUXA/stickers-blender/README.md

 From the 3d view sidebar select the tab `Stickers`, it opens the panel from which we can get most of the sticker features.

-You can move, rotate and scale the sticker from the sticker object standard properties, once it has been created.
+You can move the sticker from the sticker object standard properties, once it has been created.

+Scale and rotation can be done from the custom properties of the sticker object.

-The other sticker features such as flip horizontal and vertical, set transparency or select the active frame in pose mode, can be done from the custom properties of the sticker object.
+The other sticker features such as flip horizontal and vertical, set transparency or select the active frame in pose mode, can also be done from the custom properties of the sticker object.

 ### Creating a sticker